orinoren/coupon-system/client/src/componets/company-operations-components/README.md

 2. `handleCouponSubmit`:

-- Checks if the coupon is valid by passing the current coupon object to `couponValidation` from the utile folder .
+- Checks if the coupon is valid by passing the current coupon object to `couponValidation` from the utils folder .

 - if coupon is valid.